Available 24 Hours a Day. 7 Days a Week

 When you or a family member is faced with immigration issues, whether it involves fighting deportation from the United States, contesting a possible detention or successfully pursuing status in the US, time is of the essence.
 You need to act quickly and you need to have accurate information about how the immigration process works.
 That’s why it is imperative that you have a qualified immigration attorney on your side – someone who will make you a priority and who will do whatever is necessary to mount a successful case on your behalf.

-Michael Noriega, Esq., an important member of the legal team at Bramnick, Rodriguez, Grabas, Arnold & Mangan, LLC, is a knowledgeable immigration attorney who understands the nuances of immigration laws and requirements because he has years of experience fighting to protect the rights of immigrants.
-He represents clients throughout New Jersey, including Newark, Plainfield, Paterson, Elizabeth, Jersey City, Union City and Camden.
+The legal team at Bramnick, Rodriguez, Grabas, Arnold & Mangan, LLC is comprised of knowledgeable immigration attorneys who understand the nuances of immigration laws and requirements because we have years of experience fighting to protect the rights of immigrants.
+We represents clients throughout New Jersey, including Newark, Plainfield, Paterson, Elizabeth, Jersey City, Union City, and Camden.

-If you or a family member is facing deportation or any other immigration issues, we invite you to place your trust in a skilled, knowledgeable lawyer who will fight tirelessly for your rights.
-Michael Noriega speaks English, Spanish and Portuguese, and he has dedicated his legal career to protecting the rights of immigrants since 2008.
-Contact Mr. Noriega today to discuss your case over the phone or schedule a consultation at one of the law firm’s conveniently located offices in Newark, Cherry Hill, Clifton, East Brunswick, Morristown or Scotch Plains.
+If you or a family member is facing deportation or any other immigration issues, we invite you to place your trust in a skilled, knowledgeable lawyer at Bramnick Law who will fight tirelessly for your rights.
+Members of our legal team speak English, Spanish, and Portuguese, and have dedicated their legal careers to protecting the rights of immigrants.
+Contact our law firm today to discuss your case over the phone or schedule a consultation at one of our conveniently located offices in Newark, Cherry Hill, Clifton, East Brunswick, Morristown, or Scotch Plains.

 You should not have to live in fear of being deported.
 Moreover, you should not be denied access to important, necessary information as you navigate the US immigration system.
-Mr. Noriega will take the time to discuss your case and make sure that you are fully informed of all your legal rights.
+At Bramnick Law, we will take the time to discuss your case and make sure that you are fully informed of all your legal rights.